New Montana law aims to help increase literacy among children

 The bill provides funding for schools to establish a reading curriculum to help those students, provide a summer reading program, or even home instruction that could help students in rural areas.

-But it’s not just a program on a platter — it calls for an assessment of those students to see whether or not our targeted interventions are actually working.
+But it’s not just a program on a platter — they'll be making sure it’s working.
+It calls for an assessment of those students to see whether or not our targeted interventions are actually working.

 This targeted intervention is not mandatory and it’s up to a child’s parents how they want to proceed.
 But the end goal is student success now and in the future.